The Numbers and People That Tell the Story of AI Horizons 2025

 100+ Companies Deploying Physical AI: Pittsburgh's Differentiation

-While others perfect chatbots, Pittsburgh's 100+ AI and robotics companies deploy actual robots—today, in factories, hospitals, and warehouses.
+While others perfect chatbots, Pittsburgh's 100+ AI and robotics companies put actual robots to work—today, in factories, hospitals, and warehouses.

 Major players are leading the transformation: Ansys has become one of the world's top Physical AI leaders post-Synopsys acquisition.
 Meanwhile, legacy giants like Wabtec (founded 1869) use AI to keep freight moving, and Alcoa (founded 1888) deploys AI to improve safety and optimize supply chains.

-These aren't just use cases—they're deployed transformations of American industrial infrastructure.
+These aren't just use cases—they're active transformations of American industrial infrastructure.

 Dean Martial Hebert from CMU provided context spanning Pittsburgh's 40-year deployment history: "We tend to lose track of the fact that the advances that we seek, and the unicorns are the results of very long-term research...
 Skild AI is the shining example of that."